tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-customization-ui.md

 {{% /codeblock %}}

 ### Dynamic theming
-The real-time theming functionality in Shiny apps allows you to create custom theming widgets.
-Imagine dynamic theming as having a switch that instantly changes your app's design, like changing the color of the walls in a room.
-By incorporating the session parameter in your server function, you can seamlessly switch themes.
-Using setCurrentTheme(), you effectively repaint your app with a fresh theme.
+The `real-time theming` functionality in Shiny apps allows you to create custom theming widgets.
+Think of real-time theming as adding a light switch to your app, enabling theme changes at the flick of a switch.
+Using `setCurrentTheme()`, you effectively repaint your app with a fresh theme.
 This dynamic approach means your app can quickly adapt its appearance based on user interactions or preferences.
-Think of it as adding a light switch to your app, enabling theme changes at the flick of a switch.

 So let's bring this analogy to life using this example: